 It is important for candidates from a non-engineering background to understand the foundation.
 One of the easiest ways to do this is to brush up on their mathematics from the syllabus of classes 6 to 10.
 After revising the formulas from algebra, geometry, arithmetic and number system, you can switch to solving problems.

-Take CAT mock tests and analyse your performance.
+Take CAT mock tests and analyze your performance.
 This will help you identify your weak areas.
 Depending on the analysis, you can then focus on solving more questions from the weaker sections in order to master each concept well before the exam.
-Time-bound tests help in improving the problem solving speed.
+Time-bound tests help in improving the problem-solving speed.

 4. Avoid guess-work

-Last but not the least, candidates should focus on accuracy.
-As there is negative marking in CAT, it is a must do to avoid guess work and to answer accurately.
+Last but not least, candidates should focus on accuracy.
+As there is negative marking in CAT, it is a must do to avoid guesswork and to answer accurately.
 Candidates should spend adequate time in understanding each question in order to avoid faulty answers.

 Rest assured that by making the best of the preparation time, non-engineers can definitely crack the CAT with a high percentile.